Skip to main content

 • Underlying asset — the token users deposit into the vault.
 You can select a registered token or register a custom token.

-• Listing metadata — friendly name, description, category, and provider IDs used by the catalog/listing layer.
+• Distribution metadata — friendly name, description, category, and provider IDs used by Superform distribution surfaces.

 • Onchain identity — name and symbol.
 By default these are computed from provider + asset, with an optional manual override.

 The onchain vault name and symbol are protocol identity.
-The friendly name, category, provider IDs, and description are listing metadata used by Superform distribution surfaces.
+The friendly name, category, provider IDs, and description are distribution metadata used by Superform surfaces.

 2. Managers